 A majority of economists polled by the Wall Street Journal think that a recession is in our future in 2020.
 Though economists don’t have a perfect track record for predicting the future, this is a reminder that what goes up will eventually come back down again.

-While you can’t really recession proof your life, there are some things you can do to make sure you’re not blindsided.
+While you can’t fully recession proof your life, there are some things you can do to make sure you’re not blindsided.
 Jordan and I have been doing what we can to make sure we are as prepared as possible, within reason.
 We’ve been saving, making sure we don’t take on more risk than we feel comfortable with, and keeping our skills sharp.
 And if those things don’t keep us afloat in a recession, we have a plan B: you’ll find us hiding out on a beach in Thailand until the panic has subsided.
 I’m only kind of kidding.